PerlAlien/Alien-Build/README.md

     Probe and PkgConfig plugins _may_ set this property indicating the version of the alienized package.
 Not all plugins and configurations may be able to provide this.

+- probe\_class (probe)

+    Probe and PkgConfig plugins _may_ set this property indicating the plugin class that made the probe.
+If the probe results in a system install this will be propagated to `system_probe_class` for later use.

+- probe\_instance\_id (probe)

+    Probe and PkgConfig plugins _may_ set this property indicating the plugin instance id that made the probe.
+If the probe results in a system install this will be propagated to `system_probe_instance_id` for later use.

 # METHODS